 10. Pathos Archaeological Park

-The House of Aion, discovered in 1962, has numerous mosaics including one depicting the end of the flute contest between Apollo and Marsyas.
+You can visit the House of Aion, discovered in 1962, where numerous mosaics exist, including one depicting the end of the flute contest between Apollo and Marsyas.

-The main villas in the archaeological site are named after the God, Goddess or hero the main mosaic inside each villa, such as: House of Theseus, House of Aion, House of Dionysos, and the House of Orpheus.
+They include the House of Theseus, House of Aion, House of Dionysos, and the House of Orpheus.

 Message from Siren’s Song: